 What is Forum Non-Conveniens?

-A motion to dismiss for Forum Non-Conveniens argues that the case is either filed in the wrong state within the United S
+A motion to dismiss for Forum Non-Conveniens argues that the case is either filed in the wrong state within the United States or is filed in the wrong country.
+This requires the court to analyze a number of factors to decide whether another state or another country provides the better forum.

 What Law Applies?